About the programme

-Upon completion of all requirements of the Europubhealth+ programme, you will receive a double master's degree (two degrees).
+Upon completion of all requirements of the Europubhealth+ programme, you will receive a double master degree (two degrees).

-Students also receive a Europubhealth+ certificate and a joint diploma supplement delivered on behalf of the whole consortium, specifying the chosen pathway, marks obtained and grading scales equivalence across attended institutions.
+Students also receive a Europubhealth+ joint certificate and diploma supplement delivered on behalf of the whole consortium, specifying the chosen pathway, marks obtained and grading scales equivalence across attended institutions.

 Main criteria for eligibility are: